scunning1987/dash_manifest_modifier/vod_post_transcode/README-VOD-POSTTX.md

 ## How To Use/Modify

-This is how you modify/tweak the script to only edit the elements and attributes that you nened to...
+This is how you modify/tweak the script to only edit the elements and attributes that you need to...

 To navigate to an element :  <MPD><element><subelement>value</subelement></element></MPD>